University Wiki Service

 Additionally, the service is not approved for course-related activities.
 Faculty and students are encouraged to utilize Canvas to fulfill their classroom needs and to host course-related materials.

 Wiki spaces can be created for faculty and staff to create content and enable collaboration.
-Additionally, users can create personal wiki spaces for individual use.
+Additionally, users who are currently affiliated with the University of Texas are able to create personal wiki spaces for individual use.

 Students can view and participate in collaboration through the University Wiki Service, but may not request wiki spaces.